dkondratenko-dev/cmake_tutorial/documents/roadmap/C++ Training Plan 6-20-2025.md

-Goal - I am actually learning C++ by myself but I lack knowledge of "dev environment".
-So most help will focus on environment.
-(Targeting end of September 2025 to finish training - some time estimates are shown below)
+Goal - C++ training

 Training pattern
     Before training
         - Training documents
     During training
         - Overview 10%
         - Why is it useful?
 How to use?
 Where to use?
 When to use?
 20%
         - Hello World code example 40%
         - Coding practice 30%

-VSCode(June/July)

 Some topics are available in: **documents/2025**

+- [ ] VSCode
-- [ ] CMake (2 weeks)
+- [ ] CMake
 	- [x] CMake/Google Testing
 		- [x] Test instrumenting with chrono and rdtsc
 	- [ ] CMakePresets - introduction
-- [ ] Debugging (3 weeks)
+- [ ] Debugging
-	- [ ] Profiling (1 week)
+	- [ ] Profiling
 		- [x] Valgrind
 		- [ ] gprof
 		- [ ] perf